 Instructions

-In a separate bowl, whisk together flour, baking powder, baking soda, and salt.
+In a separate bowl, whisk together the flour, baking powder, baking soda, and salt.
+Whisking combines them evenly so the baking soda and baking powder distribute throughout, ensuring even rise.

 Notes